polite english

 1. Use Questions Instead of Statements

 Instead of telling people to help you with tasks, you can turn your statement into a question.
-Make sure that you’re giving the other person the chance to say no.
+You want to give the other person the chance to say no.

 Using questions makes you sound nicer and more considerate (thoughtful and nice).
 Even if you need something done right away, making it a question will make the other person more willing to help.